yayatab/opengl_practice/learn_opengl/04_textures/textures.md

 glEnableVertexAttribArray(2);
 ```

-Nnd now we'll have to change our vertex shader as well:
+And now we'll have to change our vertex shader as well:

 ```glsl
 #version 330 core